Sharonobinda/Landlord-App/README.md

 - Update Apartment
 - View Apartment
 - Filter Apartment by typing into the search bar.
 Only apartments with a description matching the search term should be shown in the featured apartments page.

+## Known Bugs
+The application works perfectly well, no bugs.

 ## Live link
 Deployed Frontend can be accessed here [Renty App](https://wambeo.github.io/Polls-App/)